T-bagwell/LCS/README.md

 # LCS
-read file loop and remux the file to the other file
+Read file loop and remux the file to the other file

+# Depend
+FFmpeg - code base libav*

+# on OS X
+make

+# Run
+./lcs a.mp4 output.flv